 Maastricht University offers training for candidates preparing for the Pre-Examination of the European Qualifying Examination (EQE).

 Employers consider language skills as one of the most important skills for future graduates.
 There is an increasing demand in border regions for bi-lingual professionals for developing border trade.
-In short, mastering German creates business opportunities in Germany, your own country and elsewhere.
-For that reason Maastricht University (UM) now offers third-year bachelor's and master's students a FREE Advanced German language course (DE-4 or DE-5).
+In short, mastering German or French creates business opportunities in German an French speaking countries, your own country and elsewhere.
+For that reason Maastricht University (UM) now offers a limited amount of scholarships for a free German course at B2 level or a free French course at B2 level.